 This type of bangs is for a lady with long hair who wants a change without losing the length.

 “With styling, less is more,” says O’Connor.
-She recommends blow-drying to create a softer body on the ends.
+She recommends using a blow dryer to create a softer body on the ends.
 Dry shampoo is an absolute must, too!

 The curtain bob has the ’70s-inspired curtain bangs on a short bob haircut.
 This chop is a masterpiece by a talented stylist in Australia, Matthew Jones.
 It looks more contemporary, modern, and very feminine.